prebid/Prebid.js/modules/haloRtdProvider.md

 functions.
 This is useful if you know a bid adapter's API supports segment fields which aren't specifically being added to request objects in the Prebid bid adapter.
-You can also override segment mappers by passing a function instead of a boolean to the Audigent RTD segment module.
+You can also override segment mappers by passing a function instead of a boolean to the Halo RTD segment module.
 This might be useful if you'd like to use custom logic to determine which segments are sent to a specific backend.